Rebuilding, Renewing & Transforming School & Other Systems: A Joint Statement

 Many countries, UN and global organizations are engaged in fundamental discussions about improving or transforming school systems as they recover from the disruption in schooling caused by the Covid 19 pandemic.
 This joint statement describes several principles, processes, and other considerations which can inform these discussions.
 It has been prepared by representatives of several global organizations representing practicing educators, including teachers, support workers, school principals, school district administrators, senior school leaders, guidance counselors, school psychologists and deans of education.
 Representatives of these global organizations have agreed to jointly and individually promote the principles and processes suggested here with their respective members/constituencies, several global and regional initiatives and organizations and, where deemed appropriate, within countries, states and provinces.

 Our essential message is that countries and global organizations/UN agencies should take the time necessary to truly consider the needs of the whole child, to find a better balance among the multiple purposes of schooling and to engage stakeholders and practicing educators in dialogues based on continuous improvement and incremental, systems change strategies to rebuild, renew and transform school and other systems which must contribute to schools related to their respective mandates.
 Please see the accompanying position paper citing the research evidence, reports and data underlying this statement.
-Also, we refer readers to an accompanying list of the elements of school systems that should be considered and coherently connected in every significant transformation.
+Also, we refer readers to an accompanying list of the elements of school systems and transformative steps that should be considered and coherently aligned in every significant transformation.

 Significant Disruption, Ongoing Challenges and Future Needs